 3. The Portage Bridge - Glimpses of the Past.
 People, Places, and Things in Letchworth Park History (Submitted on August 17, 2014, by Anton Schwarzmueller of Wilson, New York.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 17, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 225 times since then and 13 times this year.
+It was originally submitted on August 17, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 275 times since then and 20 times this year.
 Photos: 1, 2, 3, 4. submitted on August 17, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.